Beginnings

 Shouldn’t that mean it is aware?

-It struggles and lets go.
+struggles and lets go.

 It does not remember or perceive.

-It does not watch itself move.
+It does not reflect.

 It simply moves.

-It holds the potential of Heart, Mind, Samskara, and Matter.
+Heart, Mind, Samskara, and Matter.

-And as these dissolve, Wisdom arises.
+As these dissolve, Wisdom arises.

-But even this Wisdom is not realized or claimed.
+But even Wisdom is not awareness.

-It is the natural unfolding of peace.
+It is simply the unfolding

-The Soul has Life, but not Consciousness.
+Soul has Life, but not Consciousness.

-There is no witness in the Soul.
+There is no witness in Soul.

 Only vibration, releasing.

-And what remains is not awareness—
+And what remains is not awareness,

 but Peace.